astronomer/docs/astro/develop-project.md

 - `plugins`
 - `include`

-To apply a change to these files:
+#### Apply changes

 1. Save the latest version of the file to your local version control tool, such as VSCode.
 2. Refresh the Airflow UI in your browser.

 ### Environment changes

-All changes made to the following files require rebuilding your Astro project into a Docker image and restarting your Airflow environment.
+All changes made to the following files require rebuilding your Astro project into a Docker image and restarting your Airflow environment:

 - `packages.txt`
 - `Dockerfile`
 - `requirements.txt`
 - `airflow_settings.yaml`
+#### Apply changes
 1. Save the change to your local version control tool, such as VSCode.
 2. [Restart your local environment](develop-project.md#restart-your-local-environment).